A few idealistic Canadians are trying to replant the world’s forests with flying machines

 A billion trees, to be exact.

 While many think of drones as a toy or, worse, a lethally precise military tool, Flash Forest has gone the other way: it’s deploying drones to nourish life.
-The 20-person Toronto startup is using a fleet of unmanned vehicles to plant (more accurately, carpet-bomb) the landscape with tree seed pods and replenish those majestic carbon-guzzlers.
+The 20-person Toronto start-up is using a fleet of unmanned vehicles to plant (more accurately, carpet-bomb) the landscape with tree seed pods and replenish those majestic carbon guzzlers.
 The battle against climate change can be waged with sober policymaking, an engaged citizenry and corporate responsibility.
-It also, it turns out, can be fought by a few hipster Millennials with flying machines.
+It also, it turns out, can be fought by a few hipster millennials with flying machines.

 “Drones have been featured in science fiction for so long I understand why people don’t always think of them in terms of solving our problems,” Jones said.
 "But they’re an incredibly practical tool to do things we could never do otherwise.”

 Flash Forest principals were ready with their tree-planting first-responder service in Canada.
-They began making to plans to mobilize their drones, feed them a seed-pod blend and dispatch them to start firing.
+They began making plans to mobilize their drones, feed them a seed-pod blend and dispatch them to start firing.

 Deforestation is tricky, serving as both a result and cause of climate change.
 Hot conditions from carbon in the atmosphere lead to more trees burning; more trees burning leads to more carbon in the atmosphere.
-The earth lost more than 500,000 square miles of forest between 1990 and 2016 thanks to logging, fires and the mounting threat of predatory beetles.
-The U.S. has lost 15 percent of its tree cover this century.
+Earth lost more than 500,000 square miles of forest between 1990 and 2016 thanks to logging, fires and the mounting threat of predatory beetles.
+The United States has lost 15 percent of its tree cover this century.

 Flash Forest believes it can supercharge this bid.
-Jones founded the company with brother Cameron and university pal Angelique Ahlstrom after he and Ahlstrom saw the effects of rampant deforestation near their school, the University of Victoria in British Columbia.
+Jones founded the company with brother Cameron and university pal Angelique Ahlström after he and Ahlström saw the effects of rampant deforestation near their school, the University of Victoria in British Columbia.

-The idea of drones rapid-firing seeds into the ground might seem like an unusual tableaux, a WWII movie remade for the green age.
-But, as Ahlstrom notes, loggers use advanced AI, so re-foresters should do better than just shovels too.
+The idea of drones rapid-firing seeds into the ground might seem like an unusual tableaux, a World War II movie remade for the green age.
+But, as Ahlström notes, loggers use advanced artificial intelligence, so re-foresters should do better than just shovels too.
 She says the company’s drones can plant trees about 10 times faster than humans, especially in inaccessible rugged areas, often at less than $1 per tree.

-The goal for next year, Jones said, is 10,000 trees every week, ramping up to a total of one billion by 2028.
+The goal for next year, Jones said, is 10,000 trees every week, ramping up to a total of 1 billion by 2028.
 Foliage overload.

-Flash Forest has mainly been working in Canada but has pilot plans in the U.S. and the Netherlands.
-“We see a huge global future in drone reforestation," Ahlstrom summed up the mission.
+Flash Forest has mainly been working in Canada but has pilot plans in the United States and the Netherlands.
+“We see a huge global future in drone reforestation," Ahlström summed up the mission.

 On a recent weekday, as the founders talked on Zoom from their warehouse in suburban Toronto, staffers made drone tweaks and discussed mission maps.
 Programming the drones’ flight path is where military precision comes in: Fire the seeds a few inches off and they won’t hit the right soil, or will grow too close together to survive.